-Based on our proprietary and third-party computer models utilized by the Company at December 31, 2019, the table below sets forth the probabilities that estimated losses, comprising claims and allocated claim adjustment expenses (but excluding unallocated claim adjustment expenses), from a single event occurring in a one-year timeframe will equal or exceed the indicated loss amounts (expressed in dollars, net of tax, and as a percentage of the Company's common equity).
-For example, on the basis described in the table below, the Company estimates that there is a one percent chance that the Company's loss from a single U.S. and Canadian hurricane in a one-year timeframe would equal or exceed \$1.6 billion, or 7% of the Company's common equity at December 31, 2019.
+Based on the proprietary and third-party computer models utilized by the Company, the table below sets forth, as of December 31, 2020, the probabilities that estimated losses, comprising claims and allocated claim adjustment expenses (but excluding unallocated claim adjustment expenses), from a single event occurring in a one-year timeframe will equal or exceed the indicated loss amounts (expressed in dollars, net of tax, and as a percentage of the Company's common equity).
+For example, on the basis described in the table below, the Company estimates that there is a one percent chance that the Company's loss from a single U.S. and Canadian hurricane in a one-year timeframe would equal or exceed \$1.7 billion, or 7% of the Company's common equity at December 31, 2020.

-DO LLARS (IN BILLIONS) PERCENTAGE (OF COMMON EQUITY 2
+DOLLARS (IN BI LLIONS) PERCENTAGE OF COMMON EQUITY ^[1]

-LIKELIHOOD OF EXCEEDANCE 1 SINGLE U.S. AND CANADIAN HURRICANE SINGLE U.S. AND CANADIAN EARTHQUAKE SINGLE U.S. AND CANADIAN HURRICANE SINGLE U.S. AND CANADIAN EARTHQUAKE
+LIKELIHOOD OF EXCEEDANCE ^[2] SINGLE U.S. AND CANADIAN HURRICANE SINGLE U.S. AND CANADIAN EARTHQUAKE SINGLE U.S. AND CANADIAN HURRICANE SINGLE U.S. AND CANADIAN EARTHQUAKE

 2.0% (1-in-50) \$1.3 \$0.5 5% 2%

-1.0% (1-in-100) \$1.6 \$0.7 7% 3%
+1.0% (1-in-100) \$1.7 \$0.8 7% 3%

-0.4% (1-in-250) \$2.2 \$1.2 9% 5%
+0.4% (1-in-250) \$2.3 \$1.2 9% 5%

-0.1% (1-in-1,000) \$4.9 \$1.9 21% 8%
+0.1% (1-in-1,000) \$5.2 \$1.8 21% 7%

-An event that has, for example, a 2% likelihood of exceedance is sometimes described as a "1-in-50 year event."
+[1] An event that has, for example, a 2% likelihood of exceedance is sometimes described as a "1-in-50 year event."
 As noted above, however, the probabilities in the table represent the likelihood of losses from a single event equaling or exceeding the indicated threshold loss amount in a one-year timeframe, not over a multi-year timeframe.
 Also, because the probabilities relate to a single event, the probabilities do not address the likelihood of more than one event occurring in a particular period, and, therefore, the amounts do not address potential aggregate catastrophe losses occurring in a one-year timeframe.

-2The percentage of common equity is calculated by dividing (a) indicated loss amounts in dollars by (b) total common equity excluding net unrealized investment gains and losses, net of taxes, included in shareholders' equity.
-Net unrealized investment gains and losses can be significantly impacted by both discretionary and other economic factors and are not necessarily indicative of operating trends.
+[2] The percentage of common equity is calculated by dividing (a) indicated loss amounts in dollars by (b) total common equity excluding net unrealized investment gains and losses, net of taxes, included in shareholders' equity.
+Net unrealized gains and losses on investments can be significantly impacted by both interest rate movements and other economic factors.
 Accordingly, the Company's management uses the percentage of common equity calculated on this basis as a metric to evaluate the potential impact of a single hurricane or single earthquake on the Company's financial position for purposes of making underwriting and reinsurance decisions.

-The threshold loss amounts in the table above, which are based on the Company's in-force portfolio at December 31, 2019 and catastrophe reinsurance program at January 1, 2020, are net of reinsurance, after-tax and exclude unallocated claim adjustment expenses, which historically have been less than 10% of loss estimates.
-For further information regarding the Company's reinsurance, see "Item 1-Business-Reinsurance" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019.
+The threshold loss amounts in the table above, which are based on the Company's in-force portfolio at December 31, 2020, and catastrophe reinsurance program at January 1, 2021, are net of reinsurance, after-tax and exclude unallocated claim adjustment expenses, which historically have been less than 10% of loss estimates.
+For further information regarding the Company's reinsurance, see "Item 1 - Business - Reinsurance" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2020.
 The amounts for hurricanes reflect U.S. and Canadian exposures and include property exposures, property residual market exposures and an adjustment for certain non-property exposures.
 The hurricane loss amounts are based on the Company's catastrophe risk model estimates and include losses from the hurricane hazards of wind and storm surge.
 The amounts for earthquakes reflect U.S. and Canadian property and workers compensation exposures.
 The Company does not believe that the inclusion of hurricane or earthquake losses arising from other geographical areas or other exposures would materially change the estimated threshold loss amounts.